-The SaNDVis UI, briefly introduced as a poster in [33], was implemented to run in a standard web browser using Adobe's Flash framework.
+The SaNDVis UI was implemented to run in a standard web browser using Adobe's Flash framework.
 To begin using the interface, users enter a topic in the textbox at the top of the interface.
-After a topic is entered, three components of the interface are populated with results: 1) a social graph visualization of top-ranking people that match the query, 2) an evidence overview of the documents and tags associated with the people who match the topic, and 3) a facet overview of the attributes of the matching people.
+After a topic is entered, three components of the interface are populated with results: 1) a social graph visualization of topranking people that match the query, 2) an evidence overview of the documents and tags associated with the people who match the topic, and 3) a facet overview of the attributes of the matching people.